-nid: Design of Exit Questionnaire and Interview is complete.
-Partnership agreement has been established with Niagara College to conduct exit interviews for emp each organization.
-Results of Exit Questionnaires and interviews will be presented to Senior Administrative Council on a basis. • ^ ignations by January 2011. אפרs and Comments res In Development In Progress Completed Niagara Catholic System Priorities - 2010-2011 Were Process for all retirements and/or develop and implement a Niagara Catholic Exit Interview process for all retirements and/or STRUCT SI
+- Design of Exit Questionnaire and Interview is complete. - Partnership agreement has been established with Niagara College to conduct exit interviews for employees within each organization. - Results of Exit Questionnaires and interviews will be presented to Senior Administrative Council on an annual basis.

-Oregate Equity and Assessibility of Decourses Create Equity and Accessibility of Resources To have all elementary and secondary schools implement the Teaching Learning Critical Pathway initiative by June 2011. \checkmark Indicators and Comments Currently all eight (8) secondary schools and eighteen (18) elementary schools are networked to exp implementation of theTeaching Learning Critical Pathway as expected and embedded classroom pra Student Achievement Department exploring Teaching Learning Critical Pathway transferable skills to curricula areas. o other To have all elementary and all Grade 9 Academic and Applied Mathematics courses implement the Collaborative Inquiry for Learning in Mathematics by June 2011. ✓ Indicators and Comments Currently all eight (8) secondary schools (Grade 9 Academic and Applied Mathematics) and nineteel elementary schools are networked to explore the implementation of the Collaborative Inquiry for Lea Mathematics as expected and imbedded classroom practice.
-Student Achievement Department supporting Collaborative inquiry in Mathematics transferable skills divisions in the elementary panel. s to all
+Create Equity and Accessibility of Resources To have all elementary and secondary schools implement the Teaching Learning Critical Pathway initiative by June 2011. ✓ Indicators and Comments Currently all eight (8) secondary schools and eighteen (18) elementary schools are networked to explore the implementation of the Teaching Learning Critical Pathway as expected and embedded classroom practice.
+Student Achievement Department exploring Teaching Learning Critical Pathway transferable skills to other curricula areas.
+2. To have all elementary and all Grade 9 Academic and Applied Mathematics courses implement the Collaborative Inquiry for Learning in Mathematics by June 2011. ✓ Indicators and Comments

+- Currently all eight (8) secondary schools (Grade 9 Academic and Applied Mathematics) and nineteen (19) elementary schools are networked to explore the implementation of the Collaborative Inquiry for Learning and Mathematics as expected and imbedded classroom practice. - Student Achievement Department supporting Collaborative inquiry in Mathematics transferable skills to all divisions in the elementary panel.